PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Results:

 \subsection{3.1 Comparison of PSMA PET with Importance Models}

-Overall, uptake of PSMA PET was found to be inversely proportional with sub-region importance estimates from the literature.
+Overall, uptake of PSMA PET was found to be inversely proportional with subregion importance estimates from the literature.
 These trends appeared stronger when enhanced images were used for uptake calculations.

 Clark et al.'s \cite{clark_2018} importance predictions in the 18 equal volume regions were significantly anti-correlated with mean and median uptake (Table~\ref{tab:clark}).
-A scatter plot of importance vs mean uptake is shown in Fig~\ref{fig:clark_scatter}.
+A scatter plot of importance vs mean uptake in Clark et al.'s subregions is shown in Fig~\ref{fig:Clark_Scatter}.

 Han et al's \cite{han} model predictions for relative importance in 9 regions of unequal volume were not significantly correlated with uptake metrics.
-There did however exist weak trends of anti-correlation of uptake with importance for predicting injury, and direct correlation for predicting recovery \ref{tab:han}.
+There did however exist weak trends of anti-correlation of uptake with importance for predicting injury, and direct correlation for predicting recovery (Table~\ref{tab:han}).
+A scatter plot of importance vs mean uptake in Han et al.'s subregions is shown in Fig~\ref{fig:han_scatter}.

 Uptake levels were found to be approximately two times higher in Van-Luijk et al.'s \cite{vanluijk_2015} non-critical region than in the critical region ($p < 0.01$) (Table~\ref{tab:vanluijk}).
+A boxplot of mean uptake in critical and non-critical regions is shown in Figure~\ref{fig:Van_Luijk_Box}

-Uptake statistics in parotid gland sub-regions corresponding to Buettner et al.'s important regions \cite{buettner_2012} are shown in Table~\ref{tab:buettner}.
-As shown previously, \cite{sample_2023_hetero}, uptake in parotid glands appears skewed towards lateral, superior regions.
+Uptake statistics in parotid gland subregions corresponding to Buettner et al.'s important regions \cite{buettner_2012} are shown in Table~\ref{tab:buettner}.
+As shown previously \cite{sample_2023_hetero}, uptake in parotid glands appears skewed towards lateral, posterior, and superior regions.
 Buettner et al. found the superficial and the deep lobe to be important, with importance concentrating slightly towards caudal regions.
-The caudal-medial sub-region of the deep lobe, which was predicted to be of high importance, was found to have significantly lower (p < 0.01) uptake than in the caudal-lateral sub-region.
+The caudal-medial subregion of the deep lobe, which was predicted to be of high importance, was found to have significantly lower (p $<$ 0.01) uptake than in the caudal-lateral subregion.
 Caudal regions, in general, tend to have lower uptake than superior regions of the glands.

 \definecolor{Gray}{rgb}{0.5,0.5,0.5} \definecolor{whiter}{rgb}{0.8,0.8,0.8} \definecolor{white}{rgb}{1,1,1} \newcolumntype{a}{>{\columncolor{Gray}}c} \newcolumntype{b}{>{\columncolor{whiter}}c} \newcolumntype{d}{>{\columncolor{white}}c}